Airbus seen posting 900 orders, 580 deliveries for 2012

-Airbus and Boeing (BA.N) compete fiercely for control of the $100 billion jetliner market.
+Airbus and Boeing compete fiercely for control of the $100 billion jetliner market.

 The European company had already conceded defeat as Boeing caught up with demand for revamped narrowbody jets in 2012, following a record lead by Airbus in the previous year.